Missed exams and DEF notations

 What does a DEF notation mean?

-A DEF notation on your transcript indicates that you missed a final examination and have permission to write a supplemental exam at a future date.
-After you write the final exam your final grade in the course will replace the DEF notation on your transcript.
+A DEF notation on your transcript indicates that you missed a final examination and have permission to write a deferred exam at a future date.
+After you write the deferred final exam your final grade in the course will replace the DEF notation on your transcript.

 You may apply for a DEF notation if you missed a final exam due to unforeseeable circumstances beyond your control.
 Unforeseeable and/or extraordinary circumstances may include:

-- A recent death in your immediate family
+- a recent death in one’s immediate family

-- Assuming unexpected responsibilities of an immediate family member due to serious illness
+- unexpectedly assuming responsibility of an immediate family member due to serious illness

 Check your transcript when you apply for a DEF notation.
 If you missed your final exam your grade must be accompanied by a DNW (Did Not Write) notation.
 We cannot process if you receive one of the following grades: